carpentries/carpentries.org/content/trainer-training/_index.md

 Instructor Trainer Training is the process by which we onboard new Instructor Trainers.
 The training consists of 10 weekly 1-hour sessions, where we will discuss The Carpentries teaching philosophy and review supporting materials summarising the research that underpins our Instructor Training curriculum.

-## Why Become An Instructor Trainer?
+## Why Become an Instructor Trainer?

 {{< table features >}}
 <table>